-- 5. In addition, a significant number of credit institutions apply the IFRS Standards as these are incorporated into the EU legal framework through EU Regulations, in accordance with the procedures set out in Regulation (EC) No 1606/2002.
-IFRS 9 which will replace IAS 39 for the accounting periods beginning on or after 1 January 20187, requires the measurement of impairment loss provisions to be based on an ECL accounting model rather than on an incurred loss accounting model. - 6.
-The EBA welcomes the move from an incurred loss model to an ECL model under IFRS 98.
-IFRS 9 is, overall, an improvement compared to IAS 39 in the accounting for financial instruments and the changes on credit loss provisioning should contribute in addressing the G20's concerns about the issue of 'too little, too late' recognition of credit losses and improve the accounting recognition of loan loss provisions by incorporating a broader range of credit information. - 7.
+- a high-quality and consistent application of the accounting standards, which would also improve the comparability of the financial statements across institutions. - 5.
+In addition, a significant number of credit institutions apply the IFRS Standards as these are incorporated into the EU legal framework through EU Regulations, in accordance with the procedures set out in Regulation (EC) No 1606/2002.
+IFRS 9, which will replace IAS 39 for the accounting periods beginning on or after 1 January 20188, requires the measurement of impairment loss provisions to be based on an ECL accounting model rather than on an incurred loss accounting model. - 6.
+The EBA welcomes the move from an incurred loss model to an ECL model under IFRS 9.
+IFRS 9 is, overall, an improvement compared with IAS 39 in the accounting for financial instruments, and the changes to credit loss provisioning should contribute to addressing the G20's concerns about the issue of 'too little, too late' recognition of credit losses, and improve the accounting recognition of loan loss provisions by incorporating a broader range of credit information. - 7.
 The ECL model should result in the earlier recognition of credit losses.
 In this respect, IFRS 9 is expected to address some prudential concerns and contribute to financial stability.
 In addition, consideration of forward-looking information, including macroeconomic factors, is a distinctive feature of an ECL model and is critical for the timely recognition of credit losses.
 The ECL model is also more aligned with existing regulatory practices (for credit institutions using an internal ratings-based ('IRB') approach) which require the calculation of expected credit losses rather than incurred credit losses in order to determine institutions' regulatory capital requirements. - 8.
-However, the application of IFRS 9 also requires the use of judgement in the ECL assessment and measurement process which could potentially affect the consistent application of IFRS 9 across institutions and the comparability of credit institutions' financial statements.
-Therefore, the existence of supervisory guidance emphasizes the importance of high-quality and consistent application of IFRS 9 and could help promoting consistent interpretations and practices. - 9.
-In December 2015, the BCBS issued supervisory guidance on credit risk and accounting for expected credit losses9, which sets out supervisory expectations for credit institutions related to sound credit risk practices associated with implementing and applying an ECL accounting model.
-In addition, it contains an Annex specific to jurisdictions applying IFRS. - 10.As indicated in the BCBS guidance, sound credit risk practices provide the basis for a high-quality, robust and consistent implementation of an ECL accounting model in accordance with the applicable accounting framework and support appropriate measures of capital adequacy.
+However, the application of IFRS 9 also requires the use of judgement in the ECL assessment and measurement process, which could potentially affect the consistent application of IFRS 9 across institutions and the comparability of credit institutions' financial statements.
+Therefore, the existence of supervisory guidance emphasises the importance of high-quality and consistent application of IFRS 9 and could help to promote consistent interpretations and practices. - 9.
+In December 2015, the BCBS issued supervisory guidance on credit risk and accounting for expected credit losses 10, which sets out supervisory expectations for credit institutions related to sound credit risk practices associated with implementing and applying an ECL accounting model.
+In addition, it contains an Annex specific to jurisdictions applying IFRS. - 10.As indicated in the BCBS guidance, sound credit risk practices provide the basis for a high-quality, robust and consistent implementation of an ECL accounting model in accordance with the applicable accounting framework, and they support appropriate measures of capital adequacy.